 The idea for the PixPic app is very simple.
 It allows you to take a photo, change its size, apply various funny stickers, and post the photo to your the app’s timeline, Facebook timeline, and other social networks.

 Yury didn’t just come up with this idea, but also played the role of a very meticulous product owner.
 He told his expectations to the team and the development process started.

 Working on the PixPic app was very similar to working on a client project.
 We had a team of iOS developers, a designer, a project manager, and a QA specialist.
 Our interns began by making an estimate and approving it with the product owner.

 Then, they divided the app development process into four sprints with planning stages before each sprint.
-At the third sprint, a designer joined the team.
-Our interns also had regular meetings with the product owner.
-He made changes to the current build and brought new ideas to the app.
+Our interns also had regular meetings with the product owner who made changes to the current build and brought new ideas to the app.

 Every day, interns had daily meetings where they discussed their work and planned their next steps.
 Our interns learned Agile methodology from their first days of work.

 One of the principles of our internship is mentoring but not babysitting.
 To improve the quality of code we simply added one more step to our regular code review.
 First, interns checked each other’s code, and then that same code was checked by their mentors.
 This system solved two issues: our interns learned how to do code review and they improved their code quality.